States that ban, restrict abortion do not guarantee paid family leave for all residents

 THE ANSWER

-It's true.
-States with restrictions or bans on abortion, or those that are expected to enact them, don’t guarantee paid leave for all residents.
+The social media claims are true.
+States with restrictions or bans on abortion, or those that are expected to enact them, do not guarantee paid leave for all residents.

+The only states that guarantee paid family leave for all residents also protect the right to abortion.

 WHAT WE FOUND